The Craftsman's Utopian Doctrine

 * We all have our stories regarding favorite bikes as a testament to the lasting and practical usage of such an invention.
 The author's own lasting memory is of the 3-speed Schwinn English racer.
 A gift award on his 10th birthday, June 6th of that year.
 On June 8th the gravel road along their farmhouse in rural Illinois was freshly tarred and without thinking, the new lovely wonderful bike left the long front drive and onto the formerly accepting gravel road and within 10 yards it came to a sticky, laboring stop.
 There were weeks with his grandfather across the river spent dismantling the parts and soaking them in buckets of solvents and if the bike was never again the same, or even close, what was gained was the inadvertent knowledge of breaking down and reassembling the first of countless bicycles over the coming decades.

 How can we, with a straight face, include something like wrenches in the same discussion as, say, vulcanization.
 Was it Gertrude Stein who said, " A wrench is a wrench is a wrench?"
 Or perhaps " The wrench without a bolt is the wrench no more?"
-But there is an interesting history to this mot useful tool: Jack Johnson, of the heavyweight boxing champion fame, patented a wrench n 1922.
-And as an urban legend that first appeared online in 2015, it was claimed that the term Monkey Wrench derived as a racial slur to the champions accomplishment.
+But there is an interesting history to this mosst useful tool: Jack Johnson, of the heavyweight boxing champion fame, patented a wrench n 1922.
+And as an urban legend that first appeared online in 2015, it was claimed that the term Monkey Wrench derived as a racial slur to the champion's accomplishment.
 Well, urban legends aside, the original wrench was first patented by Solymon Merrick of Springfield, Massachusetts in 1835.
 And Charles Moncky, a Baltimore mechanic, invented the monkey wrench around 1858.
 Moncky's wrench was purposefully twisted as an eponymous signature.
 In 1870 Daniel C. Stillson received a patent for the Stillson pipe wrench.
 And in 1913, Robert Owen Jr, of Shawnee, Ohio, patented the "Double Acting Wrench" (ratchet wrench), which, among wrench enthusiasts, must hold a hierarchy of relevance.
 And now we have the chronology of truth regarding wrenches.
 How nice.

 7) Postage Stamps

 One wonders, among the ones who still remember a time prior to email and texting and whatnot, when we once licked stamps and mailed letters, wondering, those few, why such fascination with these smallish little emblematic tariffs collected like diamonds by the likes of President Franklin Roosevelt whose only hobby was that of collecting rare stamps.
 Fascinating!
 Just fascinating.
 And why the Post Office continues to this day to issue such a variety of stamps from which to choose when really, who cares?
-The only mail mailed these days is as payments to utility companies or tax returns or maybe a great grandmother somewhere who sends off a crisp 5-dollar bill as a birthday acknowledgment to a grateful great grandfather (Say that 3 times quickly: granddaughter).
+The only mail mailed these days is as payments to utility companies or tax returns or maybe a great grandmother somewhere who sends off a crisp 5-dollar bill as a birthday acknowledgment to a grateful great granddaghter (Say that 3 times quickly: grateful great granddaughter).
 The explanation of such variety in stamps may be the opportunity to tell the history of a nation, with the specific stamps of a specific era not only identifying the date a latter was sent, but providing a window into the events and people who were noteworthy to the culture.
 The world's first postage stamp was the Penny Black, appearing in 1840 and bearing the image of Queen Victoria.
 But the first postal service--the act of delivering letters--was in 1680 as an act of public service that guaranteed the quick delivery of a letter anywhere in London.
 Recipients were expected to pay, which obviously had it's problems.
 But eventually, as in 150 years later, the 1-cent stamp was issued and instantly England seemed much smaller.
 As for its placement on the upper right-hand corner, the explanation was simply that 80% of England was right-handed--expediating the cancellation process.
 The first American stamp was issued in 1847.
 A 5-cent stamp depicting an image of Benjamin Franklin (The first Postmaster general of the United States).
-The rate covered up to an half-ounce letter up to 300 miles.
+The rate covered up to a half-ounce letter up to 300 miles.
 The 10-cent stamp, with George Washington's image, covered greater distances and heavier weights.
 In the ensuing 150 years or so, there have been 130 different stamps depicting Benjamin Franklin.
 The first issuance of American stamps was similar to a national currency; a single pay-up-front fee of 5-cents bought the ability to correspond.
 To connect.
 And for a country that, by 1840, was expanding at a dizzying pace, this became an instant act of unifying a suddenly divided nation (This, in the immediate aftermath of Andrew Jackson's election, marking the first populist president in the White House and pitting the more coarse, somewhat bombastic Jacksonian Tennessee personality against the more reserved colonial gentry who occupied Capital Hill for the first 6 consecutive presidencies.).

-|1840's: 1) The refined sewing machine (Elias Howe, US).
+|1840's: 1) The Refined Sewing Machine (Elias Howe, US).
 2) The Telegraph (Samuel Morse).
 3) Grain Elevator.
 4 Anesthesia and antiseptics.5) The first dentist's chair 6) Kerosene.|

 |1) Howe Sewing Machine